oracle-quickstart/oci-ibm-mq/README.md

 ![](./images/terraform_apply.png)

-## Connect to the Cluster
+## Connect to an MQ NODE
 When the `terraform apply` completed...

-## SSH to a Node
+## SSH to an MQ Node
-These machines are using Oracle Linux 7.7.
-The default login is opc.
-You can SSH into the machine with a command like this:
+When the `terraform apply` completes you can SSH into the one of the nodes of the IBM MQ cluster:

     $> ssh -i ~/.ssh/oci opc@<public_ip_address>